RickBrice/PGSuperIfcExtensions/devdocs/Dependencies.md

 Build the IfcOpenShell dependencies by running the following commands.
 This will take a long time.
-When building the Debug dependencies, there will be 3 assert windows that you need to press the Ignore button.
+When building the Debug dependencies, there will be 3 assert windows that you need to press the Ignore button - if you step away from the build, the test programs asserting will eventually error out and the asserts will go away.

 ~~~
 cd F:\IfcOpenShell\win
 build-deps.cmd vs2022-x64 Debug
 build-deps.cmd vs2022-x64 Release
 ~~~

+If the build of the boost libraries errors out, you'll need to apply the patch https://github.com/boostorg/boost/issues/914#issuecomment-2159445304 and restart the overall build process (ie. run `build-deps.cmd vs2022-x64 Debug` again)

-Next run batch file for cmake to create the visual studio solution file.
+Now that we've got good builds of the dependencies, run the batch file for cmake to create the visual studio solution file.

 If you did not have IfcOpenShell install Python, you need to tell it what Python version you have installed and where it is located.